barcek/aliesce/README.md

 Write your scripts.

-Precede each script in the file with a tag line starting by default `###`.
+Immediately above each script, add a tag line starting by default `###`.
 Include in the tag line the following elements:

 - the file extension for that language, or the full output filename including extension, or the full output path including directory and extension
 - the command to run the file, if any